GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data

 In this section, we provide a more detailed description of the GraphLand datasets.
 Note that none of the proposed datasets contain any personal information.
 For the datasets based on data newly collected for our benchmark, the public release of the data was approved by a legal team.
 GraphLand datasets in their raw format are available at \href{https://zenodo.org/records/16895532}{Zenodo} and \href{https://www.kaggle.com/datasets/bazhenovgleb/graphland}{Kaggle}.
 Our source code (including dataset preprocessing code) and instructions on how to reproduce our experimental results are available in our \href{https://github.com/yandex-research/graphland}{GitHub repository}.
 Further, GraphLand datasets (with the necessary preprocessing code) are available in \href{https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.GraphLandDataset.html}{PyTorch Geometric}~\citep{fey2019fast}, which is likely the easiest way to access them.

-\monospacebold{web-traffic}, \monospacebold{web-fraud} and \monospacebold{web-topics}\,\, These three datasets are web-graphs~--- they represent a segment of the Internet.
+\monospacebold{web-fraud}, \monospacebold{web-topics}, and \monospacebold{web-traffic}\,\, These three datasets are web-graphs~--- they represent a segment of the Internet.
 The nodes are websites, and a directed edge connects two nodes if at least one user followed a link from one website to the other in a selected period of time.
-We prepared three datasets with the same graph but different tasks: in \texttt{web-traffic}, the task is to predict how many users visited a website in a specific period of time (regression); in \texttt{web-fraud}, the task is to predict which websites are fraudulent (strongly imbalanced binary classification); and in \texttt{web-topics}, the task is to predict the topic that a website belongs to (multiclass classification).
+We prepared three datasets with the same graph but different tasks: in \texttt{web-fraud}, the task is to predict which websites are fraudulent (strongly imbalanced binary classification); in \texttt{web-topics}, the task is to predict the topic that a website belongs to (multiclass classification); and in \texttt{web-traffic}, the task is to predict how many users visited a website in a specific period of time (regression).
 With almost $3$ million nodes, this is one of the largest publicly available attributed graphs that is not a citation network.
-Nodes in this graph have more than two hundred features, examples of which include the number of videos on the website (numerical feature), the website's zone and whether the website is on a free hosting (categorical features).
+Nodes in this graph have more than two hundred features, examples of which include the number of videos on the website (numerical feature), the website's zone, and whether the website is on a free hosting (categorical features).
 Data for these datasets was obtained from the Yandex search engine.